Igorth/hydro-feed-ts/README.md

 ## Pre-requirements

-It is required to have Node.js, npm, git installed to run this project.
+Node.js and npm are required to run this project.

 - [git](https://git-scm.com/) ( I'm using the version `2.43.0` )
 - [Node.js](https://nodejs.org/en/) ( I'm using the version `v20.11.0` )